Carolyn Armitage Appointed Head of Thrivent Advisor Network

 "I feel called to serve humanity and to help people.
 I know I can make more of a multiplicative impact by working with Thrivent Advisor Network to help their advisors who in turn can reach even more people than I could alone.
 I love the expansive impact that we have to help change the world," she added.
 "One of the things that most impresses me about joining Thrivent is that it's not just about managing people's money; it's helping them secure their hopes and dreams and live meaningful lives."

 Naming Armitage as Head of Thrivent Advisor Network is the latest example of TAN's ability to attract top talent from around the industry and closely follows the recent hiring of Ryan Armock, an industry veteran with extensive experience on the broker-dealer side, as Director of Operations.
-Since launch in September 2019, Thrivent Advisor Network has grown to oversee $6.7 billion in assets under managemen1.
+Since launch in September 2019, Thrivent Advisor Network has grown to oversee $6.7 billion in assets under management1.

 About Thrivent Advisor Network